SaschaGalley/grunt-phpcs/README.md

 ####verbose
 Type: `Boolean` Default: `false`

 Output more verbose information.
-This option can also be set by running the task with `--verbose`.

 ####extensions
 Type: `String` Default: `false`

 A comma separated list of file extensions to check.
-This option can also be set by running the task with `--extensions=<extensions>`.

 ####ignore
 Type: `String` Default: `false`

 A comma separated list of patterns to ignore files and directories.
-This option can also be set by running the task with `--ignore=<ignore>`.

 ####severity
 Type: `Integer` Default: `false`

 The minimum severity required to display an error or warning.
-This option can also be set by running the task with `--severity=<severity>`.

 ####warningSeverity
 Type: `Integer` Default: `false`

 The minimum severity required to display a warning.
-This option can also be set by running the task with `--warningSeverity=<severity>`.

 ####errorSeverity
 Type: `Integer` Default: `false`

 The minimum severity required to display an error.
-This option can also be set by running the task with `--errorSeverity=<severity>`.

 ####standard
 Type: `String`  Default: `false`
 Define the standard to use.
-This option can also be set by running the task with `--standard=<standard>`.

 ####report
 Type: `String` Default: `false`